-- 6. Listed companies (both domestic and foreign) must have an audit committee that satisfies the requirements of Rule 10A-3. - Rule 10A-3 requires all members of the audit committee to be independent and provides that in order to satisfy the independence requirement an audit committee member may not accept any consulting, advisory, or other compensatory fee from the company other than for board service or be an affiliate of the company. - For domestic companies, a director must meet the independence requirements of both Rule 10A-3 and the director independence requirements of Section 303A.02 discussed above. - For foreign private issuers or U.S. companies that list securities other than equity securities on the NYSE, in order to serve on the audit committee, the director is only required to satisfy the audit committee requirements of Rule 10A-3. - The audit committee independence requirement also applies to "controlled" companies. - 7.
+- 6. Listed companies (both domestic and foreign) must have an audit committee that satisfies the requirements of Rule 10A-3. - Rule 10A-3 requires all members of the audit committee to be independent and provides that in order to satisfy the independence requirement an audit committee member may not accept any consulting, advisory, or other compensatory fee from the company other than for board service or be an affiliate of the company. - The audit committee independence requirement also applies to "controlled" companies. - 7.
 The audit committee must have a minimum of three members and each member must satisfy the NYSE's independence standards as set forth in 2 above. - Each member of the audit committee must be financially literate, as such qualification is interpreted by the company's board in its business judgment, or must become financially literate within a reasonable period of time after his or her appointment to the audit committee. - At least one member of the audit committee must have accounting or related financial management expertise, as such qualification is interpreted by the company's board in its business judgment.
 Under the Sarbanes-Oxley Act, the company will be required to disclose whether or not the board has determined that there is an "audit committee financial expert" among the members of the audit committee.
-Any director who satisfies the SEC's "audit committee financial expert" definition will be deemed to satisfy the NYSE's "accounting or related financial management expertise" requirement although the opposite might not be true.

 In its commentary, the NYSE notes that if an audit committee member simultaneously serves on the audit committees of more than three public companies, and the listed company does not limit the number of audit committees on which its audit committee members serve, then in each case, the board must determine that such simultaneous service would not impair the ability of such member to effectively serve on the listed company's audit committee and disclose such determination in the company's annual proxy statement or, if the company does not file an annual proxy statement, in the company's annual report on Form 10-K filed with the SEC.
-The NYSE defines the term "public company" for this purpose as a company that is registered with the SEC under Sections 12(b) or 12(g) of the Exchange Act and subject to the reporting obligations of the Exchange Act.